Tax Refund – PAYE Trades

 Business mileage information:

-- You can backdate a claim for business mileage for up to four tax years, although the mileage rate set is different for previous years.
-For example, the rate is 0.40p per mile for the tax year 2010-11 and .45p for the 2012-2013 tax year.
+- You can backdate a claim for business mileage for up to four tax years and the rate has been the same since the 2011-12 tax year.

 - If you receive an allowance for mileage from your employer, but this allowance is less than the business mileage rate set by HMRC, you can make a business mileage claim for the difference.